This is part three of a three-part series on Controlling Anxiety Through Journaling.

 Other than that, I don’t worry.
 I really don’t.
 I don’t worry about losing my job.
 I don’t worry about what’s happening in the world.
-My trauma has drilled into me that I can’t spend energy worrying about what I don’t control.
+My trauma has drilled into me I can’t spend energy worrying about what I don’t control.
 “Quit worrying” is an easy statement to make, but a difficult one to put to practice.

 One bit of caution.
 Questions about fear and worry can get you started, but they can also be dangerous.
 They can suck you into the well of darkness.
 You should use these questions to examine yourself, get a better understanding of where you are, but avoid ruminating on them.

 This is a simple, but powerful question.
 Writing about what we’re thankful for is commonly referred to as “gratitude journaling”.
 “Gratitude” is defined as “the quality of being thankful; readiness to show appreciation for and to return kindness.”
 There are many studies that sing the praises of gratitude journaling’s effect on our well-being.